 Students share in the responsibility for maintaining an environment in which the rights of each member of the academic community are respected.
-Students are expected to abide by the standards and policies of the university.
 When asked to report to any university office, a student is expected to appear at the time specified or to arrange another appointment.
 All students and their guests shall be responsible for conducting themselves in a manner that helps to enhance an environment of learning in which the rights, dignity, worth and freedom of each member of the academic community are respected.